Community First, Always.

 Public Pathology Australia is the national peak body for public pathology in Australia.

-Public Pathology Australia originated as the National Coalition of Public Pathology (NCOPP) in 2001.
-The organisation was formed to provide a single voice for the public pathology services operating throughout Australia.
+Public Pathology Australia was formed in 2001 to provide a single voice for the public pathology services operating throughout Australia.

 Public pathology is the foundation of pathology in Australia.
 Our members are the major government owned and operated pathology services in each State and Territory in Australia.
 They provide the vast majority of pathology services in Australia’s public hospitals, service a number of private hospitals, and operate community based collection services for patients upon request from GPs and Specialists.